fk506cni/ij_plgin/README.md

 Caution
 ============

-This require larger memory against large image.
+This require larger memory against larger image.

-I recommend over 16G memory for a file over 2G pix.
+I recommend over 32G memory + addequate swap for a file over 2G pix.

-Be carefully about imageJ with this plugin making your workstation unstable.
+Be careful about imageJ with this plugin not to make your workstation unstable due to memory consumption.

 Process mode